 As many children will be returning to school in March, you may be thinking about how your child will cope and what support is available for them.

-We understand that these new restrictions may cause a range of emotions, from relief that your child is no longer expected to be in school to concern for your child if they have already missed periods of their education.
+We understand that returning to school may feel daunting for some parents and their children, especially after schools have been closed or after a period of shielding.
+We also know that some children and their parents are eager to return to school and want to know the safest way to do this.
 Please know that we are here for you.
 You can contact our Children and Families team for information, advice and a listening ear by ringing 0808 800 0004 or emailing firstname.lastname@example.org or join one of our Online Brain Tumour Support Groups to connect with other parents of children with a brain tumour diagnosis.

 You can also contact the YoungMinds Parents Helpline if you’re worried about your child’s mental health, well-being or how they’re coping.

 We’ve pulled together guidance from a range of trusted organisations to help you make sense of the plans for children to return to school in March.
 You can find links to guidance and sources of information at the bottom of this page.

 What does the guidance mean for you and your child?

 The latest government guidance means that most children will be returning to school in March.
 This is in line with school attendance becoming mandatory again, meaning that parents have a duty to make sure their child attends school regularly.